ohana23/Asteroid/README.md

 # The Game

 The world has run out of coffee, and only you can save it.

 You are a spaceship operator, and you have been sent out to extract coffee beans from extraterrestrial Arabica plants.
+If you don't get them soon, the planet will soon suffer from coffee withdrawal.
+That means low levels of productivity and extreme levels of passive-aggressiveness!

 Things were going fine... until the Asteroids showed up.
-Hold off as long as you can destroy as many Asteroids as possible.
+Hold off as long as you can and destroy as many Asteroids as possible.
 Don't let your planet down.

 Up Arrow    -> Move Forward
 Left Arrow  -> Turn counterclockwise